-Charge upfront is a billing model where patrons pay upfront to join the creator’s page, granting access to the creator’s backlog of content on Patreon.
-After the first payment, patrons pay on the 1st of each month for the preceding month of access.
+Charge up front is a billing model where paid members pay up front to join the creator’s page, granting access to the creator’s backlog of content on Patreon.
+After the first payment, members pay on the 1st of each month on PT for the month of access.

-Monthly (non-charge upfront) is a billing method where there’s no payment needed to join and unlock membership access.
-Patrons pay on the 1st of each month for any access they had the previous month.
+Monthly (non-charge up front) is a billing method where there’s no payment needed to join and unlock membership access.
+Paid members pay on the 1st of each month on PT for any access they had the previous month.

 Frequently asked questions

 The names of creators you support will not be included in your statement.
 Your payment will be processed as Patreon and listed as one of the following line items: